diaorui/peek-deck/ai.md

 *Z.ai*

-AutoGLM-Phone-9B is a vision-language model for mobile intelligent assistance, enabling automated smartphone operations via ADB by understanding UI elements and executing natural language commands for task completion.
+AutoGLM-Phone-9B is a multimodal vision-language model for mobile intelligent assistance, capable of understanding smartphone screens via ADB and executing automated operations based on natural language commands for task completion.

 `image-text-to-text` `934,400`